filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 The only cases where running multiple workers per machine may be a good idea is when there are multiple GPUs, or a single high memory-capacity GPU, available.

-Multiple GPU support is currently in an early stage.
 It may still be beneficial to run workers in separate containers with non-overlapping resources (i.e., CPU, RAM, and GPU resources allocated exclusively to each worker) to fully utilize multiple GPUs.
 When using proprietary Nvidia drivers, it's possible to select which GPU device will be used by Lotus with the `NVIDIA_VISIBLE_DEVICES=<device number>` environment variable.
 Device numbers can be obtained with the `nvidia-smi -L` command.

 Advanced GPUs with more than 20 GB of memory capacity are theoretically capable of running sealing tasks in parallel as long as the total memory requirement of all tasks does not exceed the GPU's capacity.
 Parallel GPU task allocation can be accomplished through co-location of Lotus Workers on a single machine.
 In all cases, worker co-location should be undertaken with careful attention to avoid resource over-allocation.